 This research theme supports applied research projects that advance knowledge and practice in healthcare.
-NBCC offers a number of health programs at all six campuses.
+NBCC offers healthcare programs at all six campuses.
 We are interested in inter-professional and inter-disciplinary opportunities for potential applied research projects with medical, allied health, nursing and other health professionals and students throughout the province.
 Specific areas of potential applied research include pulmonary rehabilitation, inter-professional practice, long-term care, pharmacy practice and patient education.

 Value Added Food

 The goal of NBCC's applied research in value added food is to support SMEs in both product development and process improvement as identified by the province’s sector strategy.
-Through NBCC’s related programs and facilities, it provides opportunities for industry to collaborate with faculty and students on real time solutions to real time problems in food development, production and manufacturing.
+Through NBCC’s related programs and facilities, we provide opportunities for industry to collaborate with faculty and students on real time solutions to real time problems in food development, production and manufacturing.

 Energy Efficiency Technology

 NBCC students and staff offer expertise, infrastructure and experience in a variety of energy efficiency technology fields.
 As nationally accredited programs, NBCC’s engineering technology programs include senior technical reports that provide opportunities to collaborate with industry partners and subsequently offer real time solutions to real time problems.
-Co-operative education work terms provide students with the opportunities to impact real time solutions.
+Also, co-operative education work terms provide students with the opportunities to impact real time solutions.
 NBCC's Energy Systems Technology, Electrical Engineering Technology and Building Engineering Technology programs specifically address issues of energy efficiency; faculty and students in these programs are interested in research and development collaborations with industry that can provide meaningful applied learning experiences.

 Advanced manufacturing involves using innovative technologies to improve manufacturing processes, methods and products.
-Composites material manufacturing represents one of the fastest growing manufacturing sectors in the world and, as such, presents significant opportunities for New Brunswick companies.
+Composites material and additive manufacturing represent growing sectors and, as such, present significant opportunities for New Brunswick companies.
 There are currently approximately 50 companies in the province who are directly or indirectly involved in composite material manufacturing.
 There are also several NB companies exploring the potential of 3-D printing.
 NBCC is able to provide these small businesses with access to engineering research and technical services to help achieve growth in the sector.
 In cooperation with Composites NB Inc. and the Marine Additive Manufacturing Centre of Excellence (MAMCE), NBCC develops expertise and synergies with partners that can help propel New Brunswick into a leadership role in the sector.
 Through the provision of training, research, development and technical expertise, NBCC can make a significant contribution to helping the industry and these companies achieve success.